cosmodesi/desi-cutsky-mock/README.md

 Most of them, however, should be given in the configuration file.
 Examples of configuration files can be found in the ([EZmock/config](EZmock/config)) and ([ABACUS/config](ABACUS/config)) folders.

+## Contributors

+I thank [Dr. Shadab Alam](https://github.com/shadaba) for his support and suggestions.

 ## Acknowledgements
-This code is inspired by [prcaetano's](https://github.com/prcaetano/gallightcone) and [Dr. Chia-Hsun Chuang](https://github.com/chia-hsun-chuang/apply_desifootprint_nz) and I thank Dr. Shadab Alam for his support and suggestions.
+This code is inspired by [prcaetano's](https://github.com/prcaetano/gallightcone) and [Dr. Chia-Hsun Chuang's](https://github.com/chia-hsun-chuang/apply_desifootprint_nz) packages.